 This is another open source environment for rapid engineering and scientific processing that is quite similar to MATLAB in terms of syntax which makes it a perfect alternative to MATLAB.
 The FreeMat platform was built in MIT as a cheaper alternative to the more commercial numerical computation languages out there and it’s completely free package ensures it comes cheap to students.

 Like Scilab, FreeMat works on multiple operating systems which include Windows, OS X, and Linux.
 As stated earlier, the application is totally free and can be downloaded from the FreeMat official website and other student design and simulation forums.

 In terms of compatibility, FreeMat can easily be called the closest clone to MATLAB as it supports approximately 97% of the features in MATLAB which is quite good for anyone looking for something close to MATLAB but cheaper.
 Its cloned features include support for; all the integer types Matlab supports, dynamic array types, N-dimensional array manipulation , built in arithmetic manipulation of data types, command lines etc. A good knowledge of MATLAB is all you need to start using FreeMat.

 The multiple similarities between FreeMat and MATLAB may make it the best alternative software on this list.
 But there is no denying that it is one of the favourites anyone looking for something really similar should consider using.

-In conclusion, despite the differences between the above listed languages and MATLAB, each and every one of these applications has its own merit which makes them viable options for your numerical computations at no cost whatsoever.
-Students and hobbyist should consider them as perfect alternatives.
+In conclusion, despite the differences between the above-listed languages and MATLAB, each and every one of these applications has its own merit which makes them viable options for your numerical computations at no cost whatsoever.
+Students and hobbyists should consider them as perfect alternatives.